WyoLearn & WyoCourses Accessibility Title II Compliance

 Next Steps for Becoming Compliant

-Use YuJa to Identify and Address Accessibility Issues
+Use Panorama to Identify and Address Accessibility Issues

-Documents and videos used in courses must meet accessibility standards.
-This includes properly structured documents, captioned videos and readable content.
+Documents, such as PDFs or Word docs, used in courses must meet accessibility standards.
+This includes properly structured documents with readable content.
 Faculty are responsible for ensuring course materials meet WCAG 2.1 AA requirements before they are shared with students.